-AscendingPassage.com HOME PAGE.
+AscendingPassage.com

 See a list of chapters.

-La Mort De Philae
+Excerpt from La Mort De Philae

-by Pierre Loti, 1924
+by Pierre Loti, 1909, 1924

-CHAPTER XIV -- A TWENTIETH-CENTURY EVENING AT THEBES
+-- A TWENTIETH-CENTURY EVENING AT THEBES --

 sunset at Karnac (Karnak) Temple

-An impalpable dust floats in a sky which scarcely ever knows a cloud;
+An impalpable dust floats in a sky which scarcely ever knows a cloud.

-a dust so impalpable that, even while it powders the heavens with
+A dust so impalpable that, even while it powders the heavens with

 gold, it leaves them their infinite transparency.
 It is a dust of

-which the gold at this moment fades to green at the zenith, but flames
+remote ages, of things long destroyed.
+A dust that is here continually.
+The gold at this moment fades to green at the zenith but flames

 and glistens in the west, for it is now that magnificent hour which